ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 - **upgrade** Note the current version number of the instrument (Help->About)

 - **upgrade** Take screen shots of running instrument.
 This ensures it is restarted as it was found and enables you easily to spot changes in config.
-Items to include: blocks, each perspective, configuration each tab, running ioc's available configs, components and synoptics
+Items to include:
+    1. blocks
+    1. each perspective
+    1. current configuration each tab
+    1. running ioc's available configs
+    1. other configurations and components and synoptics

 - **upgrade** Record any open labview VI which are running.